12saswat/Job_portal_backend/README.md

 npm start

 ### 📁 API Endpoints

 ## 🔐 Auth Routes

 - POST /user/register
   Registers a new user.
 - POST /user/login
   Logs in a user and returns a token.
 - GET /user/profile
-Returns authenticated user profile.
+  Returns authenticated user profile. also return there applied jobs

 ## Admin Routes

 - GET /user/getUsers
   Returns list of all users (admin only).

 ## 📄 GET /applications